HexiPi/contact-form/README.md

     //The form submission method (either "get" or "post")
     submitMethod: 'get' | 'post',

+    //The optional form data of the type "ContactFormSubmissionData" that can be
+    //passed in to populate the form
+    //NOTE: It is the responsibility of the dev to clear the data manually upon
+    //when the user submits the form
+    formData?: ContactFormSubmissionData,

     //The optional email address that would be displayed email?: string,